RedHatInsights/registration-assistant/README.md

 [![Build Status](https://img.shields.io/github/actions/workflow/status/RedhatInsights/registration-assistant/test.yml?branch=master)](https://github.com/github/RedHatInsights/registration-assistant/actions/workflows/test.yml)

 # registration-assistant
-React.js registration-assistant app for Red Hat Insights provides an in-application interactive experience which helps guide the user through the registration process to get the Red Hat Insights client installed and registered on their systems.
-We believe by nurturing the customer through the process and providing a clear call to action around installation within the applications, we can help drive additional adoption increasing the breadth of Insights registrations for an account.
+React.js registration-assistant app for Red Hat Lightspeed provides an in-application interactive experience which helps guide the user through the registration process to get the Red Hat Lightspeed client installed and registered on their systems.
+We believe by nurturing the customer through the process and providing a clear call to action around installation within the applications, we can help drive additional adoption increasing the breadth of Red Hat Lightspeed registrations for an account.

 ## First time setup
 1. Make sure you have [Node.js](https://nodejs.org/en/) version >16 installed